 You can choose to do this any time you’re ready, or even add paint to the mixture as it hardens.
 And unlike even some of the news wood fillers, there are no annoying odors that come from the substance.
 You might get a whiff if you were to work very closely with it, but nothing to the point where it would cause you to get headaches or what to open any windows.
-And shape-wise, this is as easy and it gets, You can get an ergonomic fit to anything that it touches, including wood that has become partially rotted.
+And shape-wise, this is as easy as it gets, You can get an ergonomic fit to anything that it touches, including wood that has become partially rotted.
 It’s hard to look for flaws in the PC-Woody.
 If there is one, it would probably be related to the drying time.

-Small one-off jobs would dry up fairly quickly but you would find yourself waiting for up to 24 hours for anything covering a large area.
+Small one-off jobs would dry up fairly quickly, but you would find yourself waiting for up to 24 hours for anything covering a large area.
 And if there’s a lot of humidity in your location or the temperatures are quite high, things could go on for even longer before the putty completely hardens.
-This isn’t to discourage people from trying it out but be prepared to wait a bit the further south you are geographically.
-Yet, all in all, this is a solid product that shouldn’t be missed out on, even if you’re anticipating on getting a larger wood putty.
+This isn’t to discourage people from trying it out but be prepared to wait a bit the further south you are geographical.
+Yet, all in all, this is a solid product that shouldn’t be missed out on, even if you’re anticipating getting a larger wood putty.

 - It can be painted over or stained before curing is completed.

 - No odors and lingering smells make it perfect for indoor use.

 - Molds easily into the shape of any item that it touches.